rodd-oss/rodengine/docs/new_requirments/db/test_plans/db_test_plan_sj_2.md

 **Objective**: Validate that a JSON schema file is correctly parsed into the internal Rust structs (`Table`, `Field`, `Relation`) with proper error handling and edge‑case coverage.

+## Context

+Rust implementation of in-memory relational database.
+JSON schema deserialization implements TRD requirement: "JSON file for schema definition."
+Schema loading is used by REST API endpoints for schema operations.

 ---

 ## 1. Happy‑path tests